jaymewoodbridge/jaymewoodbridge.github.io/about.markdown

 between other developers.
 I have also as a hobby developed my skill as a 3d artist during the pandemic and have helped to develop in small indie game projects

-Recently I have also spent time learning TouchDesigner to better understand shader workflows for Generative Visual Art
+Recently I have also spent time learning TouchDesigner to better understand shader workflows for Generative Visual Art Its been a great opening into understand how Shaders are generally programmed and backed up my previous knowledge of learning GLSL